RAGHULK08/IPO-listing-Gain-Predictor/README.md

 ## 🌐 Web App

-**IPO Oracle** — a browser-based inference interface that accepts the 9 model features and returns a live prediction before listing day.
+**IPO** — a browser-based inference interface that accepts the 9 model features and returns a live prediction before listing day.

 ### Confidence Tiers